 Pea gravel is a wonderful tool used for landscaping, patios, and walkways!
 There are many ways to make your yard and property more inviting.
 One material that can be used in many ways and do the trick is pea gravel.
 But not many people know everything there is to know about this material.

 Pea gravel is a blessing to landscapers everywhere for being useful, versatile, and affordable.
 It also helps that the gravel is appealing, making it a great choice for those who want to create a backyard dream.

 Pea gravel is a decorative small rock that is poured to fill holes and create landscaping dreams.
 They are similar to the rocks uses to create a french drain, the difference being the size of the rocks or gravel.

-The shape of the pea gravel is unique.
-Pea gravel has a smooth surface with each rock being made from river rocks, smoothed into tiny pebbles.
+The shape of the this gravel is unique.
+This gravel has a smooth surface with each rock being made from river rocks, smoothed into tiny pebbles.
 The pieces don’t fit together like other rocks either, instead needing something thinner to bind it.

 Pea Gravel Patio

 Pea gravel patios are quite popular.
 To begin building one, you need to find a flat location as pea gravel tends to fall into cracks and isn’t stable on hilly locations that aren’t level.
 So find a good place to build your patio.

 Also, the gravel isn’t great for draining because the small pieces will wash away and create a mess.
 So choose a spot that has a good draining system or build your own drain before building the patio.

 After you find your spot, you will need to dig out the area to about four inches deep.
 Try to get rid of any large rocks or roots in the way and keep the area as level as possible to prevent any problems or dangers later on.

 Creating a border is necessary if you want a stable patio.
 You can use edging stones or bricks to create a solid border.
 This way the pea gravel won’t shift whenever you walk on it, which could be dangerous.